KasaiDot/Ouroboros/README.md

 * Ui - Default Qt namespace

 You may also notice that sometimes objects are created (A *a = new A) but they aren't deleted.
-The reason is because Qt uses a parent-child heirarchy whereby if an object (must be derived from QObject) has a parent, that object will automatically be deleted upon deletion of the parent object.
+The reason is because Qt uses a parent-child hierarchy whereby if an object (must be derived from QObject) has a parent, that object will automatically be deleted upon deletion of the parent object.
 Any objects that don't have a parent or those which do not derive from QObject must be manually deleted.

 Src Requirements